mosip/documentation/docs/android-registration-client.md

       * Go to `User Center Mapping` and add the center for the user and activate it.

-_Note_ : The user should be assigned to the same Zone and Center as the device.
+> Note: The user should be assigned to the same Zone and Center as the device.

 ### Configuration Guide